jacobjma/PyQSTEM/README.md

 QSTEM is a program for quantitative image simulation in electron microscopy, including TEM, STEM and CBED image simulation.

-This project interfaces the QSTEM code with Python and the Atomic Simulation Environment (ASE) to provide a single environment for building models, simulating and analysing images
+This project interfaces the QSTEM code with Python and the Atomic Simulation Environment (ASE) to provide a single environment for building models, simulating and analysing images.

 QSTEM webpage: http://qstem.org/